Generic selectors

 Surrogacy Lawyers:

-• Surrogacy lawyers or law firms specializing in reproductive law can also help connect intended parents with surrogate mothers.
+• Surrogacy lawyers or law firms specializing in reproductive law can also help connect intended parents with surrogate.
 They focus primarily on the legal aspects but often have networks within the surrogacy community.

 • They ensure that all legal paperwork and contracts are in order, protecting the rights of all parties involved.